hetu-script/hetu-script/README.md

 Hetu's grammar is almost same to typescript, except a few things:

-- Function is declared with 'fun'.
+- Function is declared with [fun].
-- Variable declared with keyword 'let' or 'const' and without a type will be given a type if it has an initialization.
+- Variable declared with keyword [let] or [const] and without a type will be given a type if it has an initialization.

 ## Binding

-To call Dart functions in Hetu, just init Hetu with 'externalFunctions'.
+To call Dart functions in Hetu, just init Hetu with [externalFunctions].

-Then define those dart funtion in Hetu with 'external' keyword.
+Then define those dart funtion in Hetu with [external] keyword.

 Then you can call those functions in Hetu.